Skip to main content

 Montaigle Castle, locally known as Château-fort de Montaigle, lies northeast of the village of Falaën, in the province of Namur in the Wallonia region in Belgium.

-A Roman fortification preceded the castle at this site which was used, on and off, between 260 and 450 AD.
-After that, the site lay abandoned for around 4 centuries.
+A Roman fortification preceded the castle at this site, which was used intermittently between 260 and 450 AD.
+After that, the site remained abandoned for about four centuries.

-The castle was founded around 900 AD, probably by someone close to one of the first Counts of Namur.
-It was first mentioned in 1050 as the property of the Faing family.
-From then on, until the end of the 14th century it was known as Faing Castle.
+The castle was founded around 900 AD, likely by someone connected to one of the first Counts of Namur.
+It was first recorded in 1050 as property of the Faing family.
+From then until the end of the 14th century, it was known as Faing Castle.

-In the early 12th century the castle went to the Count of Namur through inheritance and was ceded to Gilles de Berlaymont.
-In 1298 it was bought by Guy, Count of Flanders, who sold it to a son of his; Guy of Namur.
-The latter rebuilt the castle, but gave it a more residential than military appearance.
-What we see today are mainly the vestiges of that castle.
-Guy, who was a participant in the Battle of the Golden Spurs, supposedly used his castle as prison for a dozen French knights he had captured when taking Courtrai Castle in Lille.
+In the early 12th century, the castle was inherited by the Count of Namur and then ceded to Gilles de Berlaymont.
+In 1298, it was purchased by Guy, Count of Flanders, who sold it to his son, Guy of Namur.
+The latter reconstructed the castle, giving it a more residential appearance rather than a military one.
+The remaining structures today are mainly parts of that castle.
+Guy, a participant in the Battle of the Golden Spurs, supposedly used the castle as a prison for about a dozen French knights he captured during the capture of Courtrai Castle in Lille.

-After 1349 the castle again fell to the Count of Namur.
-When, in 1421, the County of Namur was sold to Philip the Good, Duke of Burgundy, Jeanne d'Harcourt, widow of the Marquis of Namur, kept ownership of Montaigle Castle.
-When she died in 1455 it finally entered the possessions of the Duke.
-By then the castle was no longer a feudal home but was seen as a minor fortification, guarded by only around 20 armed men.
+After 1349, the castle reverted to the Count of Namur.
+When the County of Namur was sold to Philip the Good, Duke of Burgundy, in 1421, Jeanne d'Harcourt, widow of the Marquis of Namur, kept ownership of Montaigle Castle.
+Upon her death in 1455, it finally became the property of the Duke.
+By then, the castle was no longer a feudal residence but was regarded as a minor fortification manned by around 20 armed men.

-In 1554 Montaigle was destroyed by the troops of the French king Henry II of France invading the County of Namur.
-After that it fell to ruin.
-Even so, archaeological excavations proved that during the 16th and 17th centuries some parts of the ruins were being inhabited.
+In 1554, Montaigle was destroyed by troops of King Henry II of France during his invasion of the County of Namur.
+It fell into ruin afterward, though archaeological excavations revealed that parts of the ruins were inhabited during the 16th and 17th centuries.

-During the 18th and 19th century the castle ruin had become a stone quarry for the local population.
-In 1865 this was stopped when it was acquired by the Marmol family, whose descendants still own it today.
-From then on interest in the castle revived and its ruins were consolidated several times.
+During the 18th and 19th centuries, the castle ruins served as a stone quarry for locals.
+This practice was stopped in 1865 when it was acquired by the Marmol family, whose descendants still own it today.
+Interest in the castle revived, and its ruins were reinforced several times.

-Montaigle Castle was built on a rock in the winding valley of the Molignée river, its plan adapted to the shape of the rock.
-Its name; Montaigle, translates back to 'eagle rock'.
+Montaigle Castle was built on a rock in the winding valley of the Molignée River, with its layout adapted to the rock's contours.
+Its name, Montaigle, translates to 'eagle rock'.

 Gallery